kamran0027/kamran-tic-tac-toe-game/README.md

 # kamran-tic-tac-toe-game
-this repository is created to host the my first interbship project on github.
+this repository is created to host the my first interbship project by Prodigy InfoTech on github.